geocar/qsalt/README.md

     sudo apt-get install libsodium-dev

+then build with:

+    make nacl=-lsodium arch=64

 Note if you're building for the 32-bit version of KDB you will need:

     sudo apt-get install libsodium-dev:i386

+then build with:

+    make nacl=-lsodium arch=32

-On other systems you install it from [The NaCL homepage](http://nacl.cr.yp.to/install.html); You can unpack it directly into this tree:
+on other systems you install it from [The NaCL homepage](http://nacl.cr.yp.to/install.html); You can unpack it directly into this tree:

     wget http://hyperelliptic.org/nacl/nacl-20110221.tar.bz2
     bunzip2 < nacl-20110221.tar.bz2 | tar -xf -